-A sequence token with type sequencePackedPixelVector is equivalent to pushing onto the stack a Vector of Integers v formed from the data bytes and executing $\langle [Xerox, packed] \rangle$ FINDDECOMPRESSOR DO \rangle .
+A sequence token with type sequencePackedPixelVector is equivalent to pushing onto the stack a Vector of Integers v formed from the data bytes and executing $\langle [Xerox, packed] \rangle$ FINDDECOMPRESSOR DO $\rangle$ .
+A sequence token with type sequenceCompressedPixelVector is equivalent to pushing onto the stack a Vector of Integers v formed from the data bytes and executing $\langle [Xerox, compressed] \rangle$ FINDDECOMPRESSOR DO $\rangle$ .

-A sequence token with type sequenceCompressedPixelVector is equivalent to pushing onto the stack a Vector of Integers v formed from the data bytes and executing $\langle [Xerox, compressed] \rangle$.
+A sequence token with type sequenceAdaptivePixelVector is equivalent to pushing onto the stack a Vector of Integers v formed from the data bytes and executing $\langle [Xerox, adaptive] \rangle$ FINDDECOMPRESSOR DO $\rangle$ .

-In both cases, the vector v is obtained from the data bytes in the encoding by using two bytes to represent each integer.
-More precisely, if v has numElements elements, it is encoded with AppendSequenceDescriptor(seqType, 2numElements); for i := 0 to numElements-1 do AppendInt(v[i], 2), where seqType is either sequencePackedPixelVector or sequenceCompressedPixelVector.
+In all three cases, the vector v is obtained from the data bytes in the encoding by using two bytes to represent each integer.
+More precisely, if v has numElements elements, it is encoded with AppendSequenceDescriptor(seqType, 2\numElements); for i := 0 to numElements-1 do AppendInt(v[i], 2), where seqType is one of sequencePackedPixelVector, sequenceCompressedPixel-Vector, or sequenceAdaptivePixelVector.